AdobeDocs/experience-manager-65.en/help/forms/using/accessing-filling-published-forms.md

 ## Start a new form using submitted form data {#start-a-new-form-using-submitted-form-data}

-There are certain forms that you need to fill and submit quite often.
+There are certain forms that you must fill and submit often.
 For example, the form for filing individual tax return is submitted every year.
 In such cases, while some bit of the information changes every time you fill the form, most of it like the personal and family details do not change.
 However, you are still required to fill the entire form again, from scratch.

 AEM Forms can help optimize the form filling experience and significantly reduce the time to fill and submit a form again.
 End-users can start a new form using data from a submitted form.
 This functionality is built-in in the [Drafts and Submissions component](../../forms/using/draft-submission-component.md).
-When you add Drafts and Submission component to your forms portal page and publish it, end-users will find an option in Submitted Forms and Draft Forms tabs to start a new form using data from a submitted form.
+When you add Drafts and Submission component to your forms portal page and publish it, end-users see an option in Submitted Forms and Draft Forms tabs to start a new form using data from a submitted form.
 The following image highlights that option.

 ![start-a-new-form](assets/start-a-new-form.png)